umd-lhcb/lhcb-ntuples-gen/docs/software_manuals/davinci/tuple_tools.md

 ```

 !!! note
-    If we don't remove the TupleTool first, either `addTupleTool` or `addTool`
+    If we don't remove the TupleTool first, neither `addTupleTool` nor
-    can make it configurable.
+    `addTool` can make it configurable.

 ## `TupleToolApplyIsolation`